CONDO-HOTELS Phase 2

 Storage Skis, Boards, and Bikes

-Ski Valet service seems to be the preferred method of storing skis.
-The hotel takes care of your skis and you pick them up and drop them off at the designated areas.
 Although the Four Seasons Hotel is not ski-in ski-out, the hotel operates a shuttle service, and they have a shop at the Base of Blackcomb that stores your equipment overnight.
-They also have a drop off-point and they collect your skis at the end of the day.
+They also have a ski-valet service and collect your skis at the end of the day.

 Parking